Punktum-dk/epp-service-specification/README.md

 <a id="unsetting-authinfo"></a>
 #### Unsetting AuthInfo

-The requestor (setter) of a an AuthInfo authorization might have an interest in ending the life of a AuthInfo token prematurely
+The requester (setter) of a an AuthInfo authorization might have an interest in ending the life of a AuthInfo token prematurely

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>